 If you’re finding credit hard to get or you don’t have as much equity in your home these days, taking out a loan from your own 401(k) plan may be appealing.
 After all, most employers allow this, although some only allow the loans for buying your first home or paying un-reimbursed medical expenses.
 Your 401(k) is long-term investment.
 Remember that.
 Removing funds to meet a short-term goal is only beneficial if are able to pay back the loan as quickly as possible.
-Here are some other points to keep in mind if you’re considering a 401(k) loan:
+Here are some other points to keep in mind if you’re considering borrowing against a 401(k):

 - You’ll avoid a credit check and gain low interest rates on the loan repayment.